 - Carbonara Pizza — Liberty Kalergis (MAS Tapas)

-- Polpettine — Gregg Dionne (Public Fish & Oyster); Landon Saul (Vivace); Nick Moon (Brasserie Saison)
+- Polpettine — Gregg Dionne (Public Fish & Oyster); Landon Saul (Vivace); Nick Moon (formerly, Brasserie Saison)

 - Budino — Sara Miller (Timbercreek Market); Bryan Kelly (Harvest Moon Catering)